Page last updated on 09/03/2017

 #s 2005 and 2015, as I mentioned earlier, were the two 2000-series buses that had a lot of downtime due to their involvement in separate accidents.
 They were not eligible for retirement until sometime in late 2011, though they were kept until sometime in early 2012.
 Their replacements are #s 1215 and 1216, both 40-foot Gillig Low Floor buses, which were delivered after the fourteen 2012-series buses for MetroRapid.

 As of fall 2015, nine out of ten 2002-series 40-foot Gilligs (2201 through 2209) were quietly replaced by the 2015-series 40-footers.
+2010 was retired in 2016, being replaced by the 2016-series 40-footers.
 The seating layout of these buses are very similar to the 2001-series buses in the sense that they have sideways-facing seats in the front and rear of the bus, but the arrangement of the windows and positioning of the rear exit door are different.

 Here’s #2210 at the MTC.
 It was later repainted in the new colors.
 Photo Credit: Shawn B.